gabrielsoule/resonarium/README.md

 Resonarium works well in Ableton and Bitwig.
 There are reported issues with Logic and FL Studio.

+While there isn't a user manual yet, most of the parameters have helpful pop-ups that manifest on hover.
+Have fun!

 # Installation

 > [!NOTE]